Accessing your care records

 Worcestershire County Council

-They will advise you how to apply and will send you a form to complete.
-There is usually a fee of £10 for the service, (this may be waived in some circumstances).
-Once your request is received the timescale is 40 days for the Local Authority to respond to your written request.
+They will advise you how to apply and what identification you will need.
+Once your request is accepted the timescale is one calendar month, which can be extended to three calendar months for complex or volumous requests, for the Local Authority to respond to your written request.